 |Food Buzz: History of Asparagus||Listen|

-Wild asparagus is best harvested during late spring.
+Wild asparagus is available during the late spring months.

-All asparagus spears, cultivated and wild, should be snapped at their natural breaking or bending point.
-Any stem below that point is generally too fibrous for palatable consumption.
-Wild asparagus is best showcased raw or briefly cooked. it can be sauteed, steamed, boiled, baked and fried.
-Spring ingredients such as morel mushrooms, green garlic, wild ramps, fennel, leeks, young lettuces and citruses are most suitable pairings.
-Other complimentary ingredients include aged nutty cheeses such as pecorino and parmesan, bacon, proscuitto, cream, eggs, butter, shallots, herbs such as thyme, basil and chervil, yeasty breads like sourdough and wheat and grains such as aborio rice, quinoa and farro.
+Wild asparagus can be used like its common counterpart, prepared by snapping off the bottoms at their natural breaking or bending point.
+Wild asparagus is best showcased raw or briefly cooked; it can be sautéed, steamed, boiled, baked and fried.
+Spring ingredients such as morel mushrooms, green garlic, wild ramps, fennel, leeks, young lettuces and citruses are ideal pairings.
+Other complimentary ingredients include aged nutty cheeses such as pecorino and parmesan, bacon, prosciutto, cream, eggs, butter, shallots, herbs such as thyme, basil and chervil, yeasty breads like sourdough and wheat and grains such as arborio rice, quinoa and farro.
+Store Wild asparagus in the refrigerator upright in an inch of water and lightly covered or alternately with the ends wrapped in wet paper towel, for up to three days.

-Wild asparagus grows elusively in nature.
-Its inherent habitats include dangerously inaccessible sea slopes, reservoir banks and wooded areas which makes it difficult to see amongst other vegetation.
-Thus, research suggests many populations are underreported, even unknown.
+Asparagus is native to the eastern Mediterranean region, western Asia and southern Europe.
+There are hundreds of different asparagus species, including several in Africa that are grown as ornamentals.
+Its native habitat includes seaside areas, slopes, reservoir banks and areas where it may be difficult to see the spears amongst other vegetation.
 Other more accessible habitats include rural roadsides and ditches, parks, fence lines and field borders.
-Wild asparagus grows from a cluster of underground rhizomes that can yield harvests for over 30 years.
-Plants are insect pollinated and seeds are spread by birds, allowing for continuous future populations and domesticated crops easily escaping into wild domain.
-Wild asparagus thrives in North America and Western Europe.
+Wild asparagus grows from a cluster of underground rhizomes that can produce stalks for over 30 years.
+The plants are insect pollinated and seeds are spread by birds, allowing for continuous future populations.
+Wild asparagus thrives in North America and Western Europe and can be found growing in the wild temperate regions of Africa, Australia, Asia and South America.
+It is most often foraged by individuals and rarely found at farmer’s markets.

 Recipes that include Wild Asparagus.
 One is easiest, three is harder.

-People have spotted Wild Asparagus using the Specialty Produce app for iPhone and Android.
+People have shared Wild Asparagus using the Specialty Produce app for iPhone and Android.